 Row-level security (or RLS) allows organizations to keep data organized and visible only to those who need it, within the same tables.
 This is accomplished by granting user authorization access only to relevant data by restricting what they can see based on row filters.

 An example of this is when salespeople in your organization have access to clients in their region, but not to clients in other regions.
-For example, based on a client_location column, the sales team in charge of California will only be able to access data where the client_location column is ‘California’.
+If based on a client_location column, the sales team in charge of California will only be able to access data where the client_location column is ‘California’.

 Read more about row-level security in our dedicated guide to row-level security.